Intensive driving lessons are they a good thing? This is a Money Supermarket website headline.

 Are intensive driving lessons a good thing?
 Safety Observation

-From a road safety viewpoint, intensive driving lessons produce a safer, more experienced driver.
+From a road safety viewpoint the latest new driver training, using an intensive course of driving lessons produce a safer, more confident driver.
 When a pupil makes a driving mistake.
 There is plenty of time to practice the correction.
-On weekly driving lessons it is usually left until next weeks lesson to try again.
+Taking a weekly driving lesson it is usually left until next weeks lesson to try again.
 But this is often forgotten now by both instructor and pupil.

 Repetition of good driving skills raises the standard of driving and produces a very safe and confident driver.